 The Panasonic LUMIX GH7 is a powerhouse option for advanced video work.
 It's one of the most advanced Micro Four Thirds cameras on the market, and it's largely designed with videographers in mind.
 Nice touches include a built-in fan to reduce overheating, a tilting and fully articulating screen, full-sized HDMI and a wide range of ports, along with a CFexpress card slot for more demanding video formats.
 But while the exterior is nice, it's what's inside that really sets this camera apart: internal ProRes formats, including ProRes RAW, 5.8k open gate recording, 4k at up to 120 fps, external SSD support, class-leading in-body image stabilization, 32-bit float audio capability—you get the idea.
 This is a videographer's camera through and through.

-If you prefer the portability and generally lower price offered by a smaller sensor, consider the Fujifilm X-T5.
-At 40.2 megapixels, its sensor has the highest resolution of any APS-C sensor on the market, giving you stunningly detailed images and lots of leeway to crop in your photos if needed.
+If you prefer the portability of smaller sensor formats, consider the Fujifilm X-T5.
+At 40.2 megapixels, its sensor has the highest resolution of any APS-C sensor on the market, capturing images with a ton of fine detail and plenty of leeway to crop if needed.
 With its portable design, dedicated exposure dials, and three-way tilting screen, the X-T5's photography-first design is also great for street or travel photos.

 Though it's aimed primarily at photographers, the camera has some surprisingly impressive video specs, with internal 10-bit capture, Log recording, and 4k video at up to 60 fps without a crop.
 The Fujifilm X-H2 uses the exact same sensor as the X-T5 and is tailored even more towards pros and hybrid shooters, with a CFexpress card slot and 8k video capture.
 The Fujifilm X-H2S, meanwhile, uses a lower-resolution stacked sensor, which reduces rolling shutter distortion and makes it a better fit for fast subjects and action.
 Still, both X-H2 models are bulkier and pricier, so we recommend the X-T5 for most people.
 If you want to save even more money, you can buy older used models in the X-T series, like the Fujifilm X-T4, which still holds up very well despite having a lower-resolution sensor and lacking some of the latest video features.